 God’s Work, God’s Disposition, and God Himself I (Part Four)

-(Gen 9:11–13) And I will establish My covenant with you, neither shall all flesh be cut off any more by the waters of a flood; neither shall there any more be a flood to destroy the earth.
+Gen 9:11–13 And I will establish My covenant with you, neither shall all flesh be cut off any more by the waters of a flood; neither shall there any more be a flood to destroy the earth.
 And God said, This is the token of the covenant which I make between Me and you and every living creature that is with you, for perpetual generations: I do set My bow in the cloud, and it shall be for a token of a covenant between Me and the earth.

-Was the destruction of the world this time something God wanted?
+Was the destruction of the world at that time something God wanted?
 It was definitely not what God wanted.
 We might be able to imagine a small part of the pitiful sight of the earth after the destruction of the world, but we cannot come close to imagining what the scene was like at the time in God’s eyes.
 We can say that, whether it is the people of now or then, nobody is able to imagine or appreciate what God was feeling when He saw that scene, that image of the world following its destruction by flood.
-God was forced to do this due to man’s disobedience, but the pain suffered by God’s heart from this destruction of the world by flood is a reality no one can fathom or appreciate.
-That’s why God had made a covenant with mankind, which was to tell people to remember that God once did something like this, and to swear to them that God would never destroy the world in such a way again.
+God was forced to do this by man’s disobedience, but the pain suffered by God’s heart from this destruction of the world by flood is a reality no one can fathom or appreciate.
+That is why God made a covenant with mankind, through which He aimed to tell people to remember that God once did something like this, and to swear to them that God would never destroy the world in such a way again.
 In this covenant we see God’s heart—we see that God’s heart was in pain when He destroyed this humanity.
 In the language of man, when God destroyed mankind and saw mankind disappearing, His heart was weeping and bleeding.
-Isn’t that as best as we can describe it?
-These words are used by humans to illustrate human emotions, but since man’s language is too lacking, using them to describe God’s feelings and emotions doesn’t seem too bad to Me, and nor are they too excessive.
+Is that not the best way to describe it?
+These words are used by humans to illustrate human emotions, but since man’s language is too lacking, using them to describe God’s feelings and emotions does not seem too bad to Me, and nor are they too excessive.
 At least it gives you a very vivid, very apt understanding of what God’s mood was like at the time.
 What will you think of now when you see a rainbow again?
 At least you will remember how God was once in sorrow over destroying the world by flood.
 You will remember how, even though God hated this world and despised this humanity, when He destroyed the human beings He created with His own hands, His heart was hurting, struggling to let go, feeling reluctant, and finding it hard to bear.
 His only comfort was in Noah’s family of eight.
-It was Noah’s cooperation that made His painstaking efforts of creating all things worthwhile.
+It was Noah’s cooperation that made His painstaking efforts of creating all things not be in vain.
 At a time when God was suffering, this was the only thing that could make up for His pain.
 From that point, God placed all of His expectations of humanity on Noah’s family, hoping they could live under His blessings and not His curse, hoping that they would never see God destroy the world with a flood again, and also hoping that they would not be destroyed.

-As man doesn’t pay attention to any of God’s revelations, he has never felt God’s sorrow, pain, or joy.
+As man does not pay attention to any of God’s revelations, he has never felt God’s sorrow, pain, or joy.
 But conversely, God knows all of man’s expressions like the palm of His hand.
 God supplies everyone’s needs at all times and in all places, observing each person’s changing thoughts and thus comforting and exhorting them, and guiding and illuminating them.
 In terms of all the things God has done on mankind and all of the prices He has paid because of them, can people find a passage in the Bible or from anything God has said until now that clearly states that God will demand something from man?
 No!
-To the contrary, no matter how people ignore God’s thinking, He still repeatedly leads mankind, repeatedly supplies mankind and helps them, to let them follow God’s way so they can receive the beautiful destination He has prepared for them.
+To the contrary, no matter how people ignore God’s thinking, He still repeatedly leads mankind, repeatedly provides for mankind and helps them, to enable them to follow God’s way so they can attain the beautiful destination He has prepared for them.
 When it comes to God, what He has and is, His grace, His mercy, and all His rewards, will be bestowed without reservation upon those who love and follow Him.
 But He never reveals to any person the pain He has suffered or His state of mind, and He never complains about anyone not being considerate toward Him or not knowing His will.
 He simply bears all of this in silence, waiting for the day mankind will be able to understand.

-Having said that, some people might misinterpret what I mean.
-Was describing God’s feelings in such detail, with so much sensationalism, intended to make people feel sorry for God?
-Was there such an intention?
-(No!)
-The only purpose of Me saying these things is to make you know God better, to understand every part of Him, understand His emotions, to appreciate that God’s essence and disposition are, concretely and bit by bit, expressed through His work, as opposed to depicted through man’s empty words, their letters and doctrines, or their imaginations.
-That is to say, God and God’s essence actually exist—they are not paintings, not imagined, not constructed by man, and certainly not fabricated by them.
+Having said that, some might misinterpret what I mean.
+“Was describing God’s feelings in such detail, with so much sensationalism, intended to make people feel sorry for God?”
+Is that the intention here?
+(No.) The only purpose of Me saying these things is to make you know God better, to understand His myriad aspects, understand His emotions, to appreciate that God’s essence and disposition are, concretely and bit by bit, expressed through His work, as opposed to being depicted through man’s empty words, their letters and doctrines, or their imaginations.
+That is to say, God and God’s essence actually exist—they are not paintings, not imaginings, not constructed by man, and certainly not fabricated by man.
 Do you recognize this now?
 If you do recognize it, then My words today have achieved their goal.

 November 4, 2013